holdex/developers/docs/CONTRIBUTING.md

 > | -------------------------------------------------- | --------------------------------------------------- |
 > | `docs(typefully): log in with shared account`      | `docs(typefully): document shared account`          |
 > | `docs(api): authenticate with OAuth`               | `docs(api): add OAuth section to README`            |

-#### Before Submitting, Ask

-1. Does it use `type(scope [Optional]): action` format?
-1. Could a non-technical user understand the benefit?
-1. Is it in the present tense?
-1. Does it focus on user capability (not code)?
-1. Is it under 65 characters?

 #### Design PRs